Margarita Zavala: Post-Calderón presidency

 Speculations surrounding Zavala's political career began after her husband's presidency ended.
 She was eyed as the possible leader of the National Action Party, as well as a potential presidential candidate in 2018, though in 2013 she declined both.

-In September 2014, after two years as private citizen, Zavala revealed her intentions of becoming a candidate for the Mexican Chamber of Deputies.
-In January 2015, Zavala formally registered as a pre-candidate for a term as a Federal Deputy, through the means of proportional representation in the fourth constituency, stating that Mexico required a Congress capable of balancing power.
+In September 2014, after two years as private citizen, Zavala revealed her intentions of becoming a candidate for the Chamber of Deputies.
+In January 2015, Zavala formally registered as a pre-candidate for a term as a Federal Deputy, through the means of proportional representation in the fourth electoral region, stating that Mexico required a Congress capable of balancing power.
 She was backed by several members of her party, including former presidential candidate Josefina Vázquez Mota.
 However, she was left out of the first 15 places in the PAN's national list, significantly reducing her chances of winning a position in Congress.

 A day later, she announced that she would seek the presidency of the PAN, stating that the party needed to change.
 In February, however, she left open the possibility of running for president in 2018.

 Zavala campaigned for various PAN candidates at municipal and state levels during the 2013, 2015, 2016 and 2017 election cycles.

 2018 presidential campaign

 On 14 June 2015, Zavala released a video announcing her desire to run as a presidential candidate in 2018.

 While attending the Guadalajara International Book Fair, she was asked for the three books that impacted her life (commonly asked to presidential candidates), to which she answered: the Bible, The Price of My Soul by Bernadette Devlin and Caudillos culturales en la Revolución Mexicana by Enrique Krauze.

 Zavala was consistently the front runner in polls among likely PAN presidential candidates between March 2016 and April 2017.
 She released her 3de3 financial records in December 2016.

-On May 16, 2018, Zavala publicly withdrew her name from the ticket, ending her presidential campaign.
+On 16 May 2018, Zavala publicly withdrew her name from the ticket, ending her presidential campaign.